CBD dosage for anxiety related disorders?

 What are the side effects of CBD?

-In this FAQ, we will answer the above questions, and walk you through the basics of using Green Flower Botanical’s CBD products.
+In this FAQ, we will answer the above questions, and walk you through the basics of dosing CBD oil products.

 - The FDA Guidelines (legal stuff)